chef-boneyard/chef-rfc/new/community_guidelines.md

 If you feel your safety is in jeopardy please do not hesitate to contact local law enforcement.

 **Note**: Incidents that violate the Community Guidelines are extremely damaging to the community, and they will not be tolerated.
 The silver lining is that, in many cases, these incidents present a chance for the community as a whole to grow, learn, and become better.
-The Chef community team requests that they be your first resource when reporting a Chef Community-related incident, so that they may enforce the Community Guidelines and take quick action toward a resolution.
+The community advocate team requests that they be your first resource when reporting a Chef Community-related incident, so that they may enforce the Community Guidelines and take quick action toward a resolution.

 #### Documenting Incidents

+All incident reports will be kept in a private repository that is shared with the Community Advocates, Community Ombudsperson, and the Decider.

 ### Punitive Actions

-These are the punitive actions that may be taken when someone violates our community guidelines:
+Crafting a list of quid pro quo punitive actions in our community guidelines would be incomplete and inhumane.
+Each incident will be dealt with on a case-by-case basis.
+The Community Advocates and Community Ombudsperson will maintain a list of incidents and actions taken.
+If patterns emerge this section may be updated to include some suggested punitive actions.

+Our first response should always be to ensure the immediate safety and well being of all parties involved.
+An attempt to stop and prevent the violation behavior should be made before any punitive action is decided.

+When punitive action is warranted, a Community Advocate may use one or more of the following remedies:

+* Removal from the space where the incident occurred for a period of time.
+* Banned from the space where the incident occurred indefinitely.
+* Removed or banned from other online spaces.
+* Banned from one or more upcoming in-person events.

+#### Appeals

+People subjected to punitive action may appeal the action by contacting a community advocate, ombudsperson, or the decider.
+An appeal will be acknoweldged within 48 hours and processed within seven days.

 ### Influences

 This Code of Conduct was forked from the example policy from the [Geek Feminism wiki, created by the Ada Initiative and other volunteers](http://geekfeminism.wikia.com/wiki/Conference_anti-harassment/Policy) which is under a Creative Commons Zero (CC0) license.
-This document has also been inspired by the [Speak Up!](http://speakup.io/coc.html) project and the [PyCon Code of Conduct](https://github.com/python/pycon-code-of-conduct).
+This document has also been inspired by the [Speak Up!](http://speakup.io/coc.html) project, [the Django code of conduct](https://www.djangoproject.com/conduct/), and the [PyCon Code of Conduct](https://github.com/python/pycon-code-of-conduct).

 ## Copyright